SeyhanSahin/Multi-Step-Time-Series-Forecasting-of-Power-Consumption/README.md

 <h1 align="center"><strong>Multi-Step Time Series Forecasting of Power Consumption</strong></h1>
 <h2 align="center"><strong>Evaluation of Various Models Including CNN, LSTM, CNN-LSTM, and Multiple Linear Regression</strong></h2>

+Electricity is consumed at the same moment it is generated in power plants, and its storage is limited by current technology.
+Therefore, accurately predicting energy consumption in advance is crucial for maintaining a stable power supply.

 **Objectives of the project:**

 This project has two specific aims: